 For the activation of the negotiated future PDU sessions(s) based on the previously negotiated BDT policy to support the Application AI/ML data transfer, before the start of the BDT transfer window, the AF triggers the UDR via NEF by actuating Nnef_ApplyPolicy_Create service to notify the PCF as described in clause 4.15.6.8 of TS 23.502 [4].
 PCF will then leverage the negotiated BDT policy to generate the PCC rules to support the establishment of the future PDU session(s).
 For future details on how to apply the previously negotiated BDT policy can be referred to clause 6.1.2.4 of TS 23.503 [5] and clause 4.15.6.8 of TS 23.502 [4].

 If the PDU session has been established and the AF would like to apply the BDT policy to an existing PDU session for individual UE to support the Application AI/ML data transfer, then the AF invokes the Npcf_PolicyAuthorization_Create service directly to PCF or via NEF (via the N5 interface).
 The AF provides the Background Data Transfer Reference ID together with the AF session information to the PCF that serves the PDU session.
 The PCF authorizes the AF request.
 If the PCF determines that the AF can't be authorized, it rejects the AF request.
-Once the PCF authorizes the AF request, the PCF retrieves the corresponding BDT policy from UDR to derives the PCC rule for the BDT according to the transfer policy .
+Once the PCF authorizes the AF request, the PCF retrieves the corresponding BDT policy from UDR to derives the PCC rule for the BDT according to the transfer policy which may include the Flock QoS policy consideration with the minimum guaranteed QoS requirements.
 The PCF updates the SMF with corresponding new PCC rule(s) with PCF initiated SM Policy Association Modification procedures as described in TS 23.502 [4], clause 4.16.5.2.
 Further details on how AF applies the Background Data Transfer Policy to an existing session are provided in clause 6.1.2.4 of TS 23.503 [5].

 Figure 6.10.2.3-1: Applying BDT policy to an existing PDU session to support Application AI/ML data transfer